Sugar Free Lemon Bars

 This dough is unique in its use of heavy cream powder or whole milk powder.
 This makes the crust softer and enhances the flavor in the gluten free lemon bars.

-The filling for my lemon squares recipe is made easily either by hand or in your stand mixer.
-You just want to mix the ingredients until they are smooth.
+Step One: Mix the ingredients until they are smooth.
+You can do this by hand in a large bowl or in your stand mixer.
 As long as you are using softened cream cheese and melted butter the filling comes together quickly.

 I don’t recommend using bottled lemon juice for a dessert when lemon is the star flavor.
 The flavor just isn’t as vibrant as squeezing fresh lemons.
 If you have to use bottled lemon juice make sure to choose one that tastes good.
 The rest of the ingredients are costly enough you don’t want to have boring bland keto lemon bars from using a lesser quality bottled juice.